Can My Husband or Wife Be My Registered Agent?

-Although you can be your own registered agent, consider hiring an experienced and reliable registered agent service.
+Although you can be your own agent, consider hiring an experienced and reliable registered agent service.
 This will free you up to focus on growing your business.

 Should My Husband or Wife Be My Registered Agent?

-First, if your husband or wife is your registered agent, they will need to be available every day during business hours to receive official documents.
+First, if your husband or wife is your agent, they will need to be available every day during business hours to receive official documents.
 As a result, they might not be able to have a separate job, which could be financially problematic depending on your situation.